-The Master of Literacy Education course work includes the following requirements:
+The Master of Literacy Education course work includes the following requirements: 1.
+Nine (9) semester hours of core coursework in

-- 1. Nine (9) semester hours of core coursework in statistics and curriculum methods - 2.
-Twenty-four (24) semester hours of specialized content - 3.
-Six (6) hours of clinical and practical experiences - 4.
-Coursework must be attempted in the required sequence of prerequisites - 5.
-Throughout the course of study, eight (8) major assessments must be successfully completed according to the International Literacy Association's established criteria.
+2. Twenty-four (24) semester hours of specialized content

+Six (6) hours of clinical and practical experiences Coursework must be attempted in the required sequence of prerequisites

+5. Throughout the course of study, eight (8) major assessments must be successfully completed according to the International Literacy Association's established criteria.